The foundations of spectral computations via the Solvability Complexity Index hierarchy: Classifications in the SCI Hierarchy

 \subsubsection{The $\Sigma^A_1$ and $\Pi^A_1$ classes}

-The key to the paradoxical phenomena lies in the $\Sigma^A_1$ and $\Pi^A_1$ classes.
+The key to the above paradoxical phenomena lies in the $\Sigma^A_1$ and $\Pi^A_1$ classes.
 These classes of problems are larger than $\Delta^A_1$, but can still be used in computer-assisted proofs.
-Indeed, if we consider computational spectral problems that are in $\Sigma^A_1$, then there is an algorithm that will never provide incorrect output.
+Indeed, suppose we consider computational spectral problems that are in $\Sigma^A_1$.
+In that case, there is an algorithm that will never provide incorrect output.
 The output may not include the whole spectrum, but it is always sound.
-Thus, conjectures about operators never having spectra in a certain area could be disproved by a computer-assisted proof.
-Similarly, $\Pi^A_1$ problems would always be approximated from above, and thus conjectures on the spectrum being in a certain area could be disproved by computer simulations.
+Thus, a computer-assisted proof could disprove conjectures about operators never having spectra in a certain area of the complex plane.
+Similarly, $\Pi^A_1$ problems can be approximated from above, and thus conjectures on the spectrum being in a certain area could be disproved by computer simulations.

-In both of the above examples, it can be shown that the relevant computational problems in the computer-assisted proofs are in $\Sigma^A_1$.
+In both of the above examples (the proof of the Dirac-Schwinger conjecture and Kepler's conjecture), it is implicitly shown that the relevant computational problems in the computer-assisted proofs are in $\Sigma^A_1$.